 The healthy eating guidelines are designed to be flexible and adjustable to suit individual needs, while still ensuring an adequate supply of nutrients from regular food intake.
 The guidelines are applicable to all healthy individuals of all ages, including people with common health conditions.
 If you need to avoid trigger foods due to allergies or intolerances, minor adjustments can be made to keep your nutrition well balanced.
 However, choosing a lifestyle that restricts your dietary intake to be inconsistent with healthy eating guidelines will result in an imbalanced nutrient profile.

 Dr Glenda Bishop is a university-qualified Nutritionist who helps people to eat better so that they can live a healthier life.
 She has a special interest in food intolerances and how they impact a person’s physical and mental wellbeing.
-Glenda blogs at A Less Irritable Life, a place where you will find sensible advice on nutrition and healthy eating, tasty and healthy recipes, and other tips for living a healthier life.
-You can connect with her on Facebook, Twitter, or Instagram
+You can connect with her on Twitter or Instagram